atchai/licensetoken/README.md

 `truffle migrate`

-Insert the contract address as an environemnt variable - see Prerequisites Manually update contract_address and server_address in app/src/index.js
+Update contract_address and server_address in app/src/index.js and app/server.js

 Run the server:
 ```